Graph Laplacians and Spectral Methods

 The eigenvalues \(\lambda_k\) represent frequencies:

 This frequency interpretation connects back to the Dirichlet energy.
-By expanding \(\boldsymbol{f}\) in the eigenbasis, we obtain a graph analogue of Parseval's theorem:
+By expanding \(\boldsymbol{f}\) in the eigenbasis, we obtain a spectral decomposition of the Laplacian quadratic form:

 This identity shows that the Dirichlet energy of a signal equals the weighted sum of its spectral components, where each frequency \(\lambda_k\) weights the corresponding coefficient \(\hat{f}_k^2\).
 High-frequency components (large \(\lambda_k\)) contribute more to the energy, which is why smooth signals have small Dirichlet energy.